efux/social-playlist/docs/docs/frontend/first-angular-application.md

 ## Create a workspace and initial application

-Create a new workspace and initial app project:
+Open a console terminal in the root of your project and create a new workspace and initial app project.

 ```bash
 ng new ui